hibernator11/notebook-texts-metadata/README.md

 ## dataset-extraction-images
 This [notebook](dataset-extraction-images.ipynb) extracts a dataset as a CSV file from a digital collection described using MARCXML files.
 [View notebook in nbviewer](https://nbviewer.jupyter.org/github/hibernator11/notebook-marc-csv-example/blob/master/Dataset-Extraction-Example.ipynb)

+We use [Data Package](https://specs.frictionlessdata.io/data-package/) as a simple container format for describing a coherent collection of data in a single 'package'.
+It provides the basis for convenient delivery, installation and management of datasets.

 This notebook uses a dataset of descriptive metadata from the [Moving Image Archive catalogue](https://data.nls.uk/data/metadata-collections/moving-image-archive/), which is Scotland’s national collection of moving images.

 ## topic-modeling-billing